WCW Wrestling

 WCW Wrestling (a.k.a.
 World Championship Wrestling) is a Nintendo Entertainment System professional wrestling video game that was originally released in Japan in 1989 under the name Super Star Pro Wrestling, with a different lineup of wrestlers.
 It was later released in North America in 1990 with a more familiar lineup of wrestlers.

 It was the first (and, to date, only) video game based on the National Wrestling Alliance (at the time, WCW was a member of NWA).
 After The Road Warriors left WCW for the World Wrestling Federation (WWF), WCW continued to advertise the game in their own catalogs with a mock-up cartridge showing Sting on the label, though no such copies of the game with an alternate label are known to exist or believed to have ever been manufactured.
 To date, the game has sold over 100,000 copies.

 Gameplay

 Each wrestler in WCW Wrestling has eight "selectable" moves, two Irish whip moves, and a finisher.

 Selectable moveset

 WCW Wrestling differs from most wrestling titles in that the players select their wrestler's moveset prior to the match.
 Each wrestler has a menu of eight moves (with each wrestler featuring a unique moveset), from which players choose four (each move selected is assigned to a direction on the D-pad).

 Playable wrestlers and final opponent

-Playable wrestlers in the game are Ric Flair, Sting, Lex Luger, Mike Rotundo, Road Warrior Hawk, Road Warrior Animal, Steve Williams, Kevin Sullivan, Ricky Steamboat, Rick Steiner, Eddie Gilbert, Michael Hayes, and the opponent who is wrestled at the end of the game is a masked wrestler named the WCW master.
+Playable wrestlers in the game are Ric Flair, Sting, Lex Luger, Mike Rotundo, Road Warrior Hawk, Road Warrior Animal, "Dr. Death" Steve Williams, Kevin Sullivan, Ricky "The Dragon" Steamboat, Rick Steiner, "Hot Stuff" Eddie Gilbert, Michael P.S.
+Hayes, and the final opponent, "WCW Master" (secretly André The Giant wearing a mask).